Skip to main content

 Estimated net hourly$13–$22

-• Commercial insurance gap — Your personal auto insurance may not cover you while driving for Uber.
-Consider a rideshare endorsement ($15-30/month) to close the coverage gap.
+• Commercial insurance gap — your personal auto policy may not cover you while driving for Uber.
+Add a rideshare endorsement ($15–30/month) to close the coverage gap.

-• Phone data plan — Always-on GPS and the Uber driver app use significant data.
-Budget for an unlimited plan if you don't already have one.
+• Phone data plan — always-on GPS + Driver app uses heavy data.
+Budget for an unlimited plan.

-• Parking and airport fees — Some airports charge for waiting in the rideshare queue.
-Downtown parking between rides can add up.
+• Parking + airport fees — some airports charge for rideshare-queue waiting.
+Downtown parking between rides adds up.

 Morning commute (7–9:30 AM), evening rush (4–7:30 PM), Back Bay and Seaport on weekends (9 PM–2 AM).
-During these peak times, surge pricing is more likely, which can significantly increase your per-trip earnings.
+Surge pricing is more likely during these windows, and it materially changes your per-trip earnings.

 Boston is served by BOS airport.
-Airport pickup and drop-off rides are among the highest-paying trips in the Boston market.
-Uber has designated pickup zones at each terminal — familiarize yourself with these locations to minimize wait times and maximize ride efficiency.
+Airport runs are usually the highest-paying single rides in Boston.
+Learn the designated pickup zones and the queue system at each terminal — it'll cut your wait time and let you stack consecutive airport trips.

 Boston's narrow colonial streets and one-way systems make GPS essential — learn the Big Dig tunnels and Storrow Drive restrictions.
 Logan Airport is in East Boston with high-demand rides to Back Bay, Cambridge, and the suburbs.
 Red Sox games at Fenway Park are among the most reliable surge events (81 home games).
 The Seaport District has exploded with restaurants and bars.
 Over 250K college students means massive demand during the school year, especially around BU, MIT, Harvard, and Northeastern.